Q: What is Amazon Elastic Kubernetes Service (Amazon EKS)?

 Q: Why should I use Amazon EKS?

 A: Amazon EKS provisions and scales the Kubernetes control plane, including the API servers and backend persistence layer, across multiple AWS availability zones for high availability and fault tolerance.
 Amazon EKS automatically detects and replaces unhealthy control plane nodes and provides patching for the control plane.
+You can run EKS using AWS Fargate, which is serverless compute for containers.
+Fargate removes the need to provision and manage servers, lets you specify and pay for resources per application, and improves security through application isolation by design.
 Amazon EKS is integrated with many AWS services to provide scalability and security for your applications.
-These services include Elastic Load Balancing for load distribution, IAM for authentication, Amazon VPC for isolation, AWS PrivateLink for private network access, and AWS CloudTrail for logging.
+These services include Elastic Load Balancing for load distribution, IAM for authentication, Amazon VPC for isolation, and AWS CloudTrail for logging.

 Q: How does Amazon EKS work?

 Without Amazon EKS, you have to run both the Kubernetes control plane and the cluster of worker nodes yourself.
-With Amazon EKS, you provision your cluster of worker nodes using the provided Amazon Machine Image (AMI) and AWS CloudFormation script and AWS handles provisioning, scaling, and managing the Kubernetes control plane in a highly available and secure configuration.
-This removes a significant operational burden for running Kubernetes and allows you to focus on building your application instead of managing AWS infrastructure.
+With Amazon EKS, you provision your worker nodes using a single command in the EKS console, CLI, or API, and AWS handles provisioning, scaling, and managing the Kubernetes control plane in a highly available and secure configuration.
+This removes a significant operational burden for running Kubernetes and allows you to focus on building applications instead of managing AWS infrastructure.

 Q: Does Amazon EKS work with my existing Kubernetes applications and tools?

-A: Amazon EKS runs the latest version of the open-source Kubernetes software, so you can use all the existing plugins and tooling from the Kubernetes community.
+A: Amazon EKS runs the open-source Kubernetes software, so you can use all the existing plugins and tooling from the Kubernetes community.
 Applications running on Amazon EKS are fully compatible with applications running on any standard Kubernetes environment, whether running in on-premises datacenters or public clouds.
 This means that you can easily migrate any standard Kubernetes application to Amazon EKS without any code modifications.

 Q: Does Amazon EKS work with AWS Fargate?